AceZz/bedtime-writer/README.md

 The `DEBUG_*` keys can be set to `true` to display some debug helpers in the app.

+See the dedicated section below for more details on the frontend configuration.

 #### Tests

 Run the unit tests with `flutter test`.